Sexual misconduct policy statement

-Duty of care
+Duty of Care

 The University takes seriously its duty of care to its members.
 If a member of the University has been the victim of sexual misconduct, the University will take reasonable steps to ensure their physical safety and facilitate their access to appropriate specialist support, while respecting their feelings and decisions.

 Actions under University Policy

-Procedures: Staff and students should consult the University’s sexual misconduct: advice and guidance documents.
+Procedures: Staff and students should consult the University’s Sexual Misconduct: Advice and Guidance documents.
 Where disciplinary procedures are invoked, they will follow the process laid out in the University’s non-academic misconduct policy.
-Medical students should note that the fitness to practice procedure interacts with the non-academic misconduct policy and may be invoked when a medical student faces allegations of sexual misconduct.
+Medical students should note that the Fitness to Practice procedure interacts with the non-academic misconduct policy and may be invoked when a medical student faces allegations of sexual misconduct.

-Vexatious complaints: The University treats genuine reports of misconduct seriously.
+Vexatious Complaints: The University treats genuine reports of misconduct seriously.
 However, the possibility of malicious or spurious complaints is recognised and any complaints identified as such will be dealt with under the University’s non-academic misconduct policy.

 Reporting: Details of cases where risk assessment or disciplinary action have been taken are reported and held centrally subject to the provisions of the Data Protection Act by the Student Conduct Officer within Registry and in accordance with the Student Confidentiality Code.